-Varies according to the type of referral 2 to 3 weeks 3 months - 1 year 3 months - 1 year
+Assessments through Family Physician Varies according to the type In-School Assessments 2 to 3 weeks Out-Of-School Assessments 3 months - 1 year SGDSB Educational Assessments 3 months - 1 year

 \In-school assessments are managed by the in-school Special Education Team. \\SGDSB Educational Assessments are managed by the Multi-Disciplinary Team and contracted out to third party Private Professionals.